Sheraton Addis: Profile

-Confusingly, the Sheraton Addis is not part of the Sheraton Hotels and Resorts hotel chain, but rather is a part of The Luxury Collection.
-Since it was built, the hotel has been part of The Luxury Collection.
-There are two other remaining hotels that are part of The Luxury Collection but that operate with the name Sheraton, but not technically part of Sheraton—the Sheraton Grande Sukhumvit (Bangkok, Thailand) and Sheraton Kuwait (Kuwait City, Kuwait).
+Confusingly, the Sheraton Addis is not a member of Sheraton Hotels and Resorts hotel chain, but The Luxury Collection, of which it has been a member since it was first opened.
+The Luxury Collection was originally created to designate the most luxurious properties of Sheraton, and Sheraton Addis is one of the three remaining Sheratons with this designation, alongside Sheraton Grande Sukhumvit in Bangkok and Sheraton Kuwait in Kuwait City.
+(Note: Other Sheratons with The Luxury Collection designation have since discarded the Sheraton name, like Sheraton Ankara (split into two hotels, one with the Sheraton brand and another retaining The Luxury Collection designation under the name Lugal) and Sheraton Lagoon Nusa Dua, Bali (now The Laguna, a Luxury Collection Resort & Spa, Nusa Dua, Bali).)

 In 2018, following the acquisition of Starwood by Marriott International, the Reporter newspaper reported the hotel's name would be changed to the Marriott Addis.
 However, this was later denied by hotel management.

 Labour dispute

 In February 2011, a labour dispute over compensation threatened to close the hotel.
 In late 2010, a union was formed at the hotel, and in December got involved in a dispute of the distribution of profits from service charges.
 The workers, who were already the most well-paid hotel employees in the country, taking home 5,337 Ethiopian Birr (US$283) on average per month, felt that the sharing of the service charges was not sufficient.
 The union argued that management should be excluded from the proceeds which would increase salaries by 52 birr.
 Sheik Hussein said that he felt "unappreciated and unrecognised" for his "generosity to employees of the hotel", and threatened to close the hotel for expansion work.
 The crisis was solved before the 15 February deadline.